chrisgrieser/nvim-origami/README.md

    `zc`, `zo`, and `za`: you can just use `h` and `l` to work with folds. (`h` still moves left if not at the beginning of a line, and `l` still moves right when on an unfolded line—this plugin basically "overloads" those keys.)
+5. Automatically fold comments and/or imports.
+Requires `vim.lsp.foldexpr` from
+   nvim 0.11.
+Not compatible with `nvim-ufo`.

 > [!NOTE]
 > This plugin does **not** provide a `foldmethod`.
 For this plugin to work, you